paritytech/parity-bridges-ui/README.md

 # UI Bridge for Substrate chains.

-This is a UI proposal for querying , operating and testing the bridge.
+This is a UI proposal for querying, operating and testing the bridge.

 ## Installation.